-Explore music: You have the world at your fingertips- use it to your advantage- find artists that resonate with you. find sounds and styles that you love and work them into your own.
+Explore music: You have the world at your fingertips.
+Go online and find artists that resonate with you.
+Find sounds and styles that you love and work them into your own.

 Value yourself, your work, and protect yourself and your ideas: this is so important.
-It’s OK early on to take jobs that don’t compensate you as much as you want if it’s to help you build your portfolio.
+It’s okay early on to take jobs that don’t compensate you as much as you want if it’s to help you build your portfolio.
 But eventually, you need to be compensated fairly for what you bring to the table.
 Educate yourself so you have a good understanding of what compensation should look like.
-Know your value and know your worth.
+Know your value and your worth.
 And if you’re creating original work, protect yourself.
-Copyright your music, seek legal advice if needed to help you with agreements when you’re working with other artists to protect and fairly compensate everyone involved.
-Remember- the best experiences are win-win.
+Copyright your music and seek legal advice, if needed, to help you with agreements when you’re working with other artists to protect and fairly compensate everyone involved.
+Remember—the best experiences are win-win.

-Have courage, be kind: I preach this to my followers on Twitter constantly.
-Adopt the Cinderella philosophy – have courage, be kind.
+Have courage, be kind: I constantly reiterate this to those who follow me on Twitter.
+Adopt the Cinderella philosophy—“have courage, be kind”.
 The best experiences of my career have all come from taking risks, so don’t hesitate to put yourself out there.
-There’s nothing wrong with fear, as long as you don’t allow it to cripple you.
+There’s nothing wrong with fear—as long as you don’t allow it to cripple you.
 As for kindness?
 It goes a long way.
-People will remember their experiences working with you, so be the person you would want to work with.
+People will remember how you made them feel, so be the person you would want to work with.

-Find passionate, dedicated collaborators: I don’t know what my music would sound like without the incredible team of people I’m fortunate enough to work with.
-If you’re collaborating have a team of people who have your back and are as passionate and dedicated to your project as you.
+Find passionate, dedicated collaborators: If you’re collaborating, have a team of people who have your back and are as passionate and dedicated to your project as you.
 Let them bring their ideas and creativity to the table.
 They will personally invest in the music that much more when they are respected to be artists with it.
 You will find that in a collaboration that welcomes creative input, you will end up with something even better than what you had in mind, and that’s a wonderful thing!

+As for projects?
 I live in a world of NDAs, which means I am legally bound to keep my mouth shut!
-What I can say is I have more projects in the works and I have another song coming out in a game very soon that I can’t talk about yet, BUT when I can I’ll be sharing it on social media!
+It is extremely hard not being able to talk about all these exciting projects I have been working on.
+I am so proud of them and the amazing people I have the honor of working with.
+I can’t talk about them yet, but when I can I’ll be sharing them on social media, so stay tuned!